Stair Treads: Choosing the Right Material

 Best Tools:

-✔ Miter Saw – For angled cuts and joining pieces
+✔ Mitre Saw – For angled cuts and joining nosing pieces

-✔ Jigsaw – For curved or custom cuts
+✔ Jigsaw – For curved cuts around posts or balusters

-✔ Table Saw – For large and uniform cuts
+✔ Table Saw – For large and uniform rip cuts

-🔹 Tip: Use a fine-tooth blade to minimize splintering and ensure smooth edges.
+🔹 Pro tip: For the cleanest results, use a fine-tooth blade to minimise splintering and ensure smooth, professional-looking edges.

 -